Close

 Payout Options in Term Life Insurance?

 When it comes to protection regarding the financial future of our loved ones, term life insurance offers indispensable security.
-You would need to understand different available payout options in order to arrive at a suitable decision.
+You would need to understand different available payout options, such as an income replacement term plan, in order to arrive at a suitable decision.
 You can choose one of the following payout options for your term insurance cover:

 One-Time Lump-Sum Payout